 These guidelines focus on the handling of conflicts that arise between extra-curricular activities and academic requirements, and specifically concern the schedules of student athletes, student musicians, those with out-of-town interviews, and other students with activities that compete with academic obligations.
 The object of these guidelines is to avoid misunderstanding and to foster a climate in which learning can take place.
-The basic assumption is that matriculated students-while often deeply engaged with other activities-are in university primarily to achieve academic goals.
+The basic assumptions are that matriculated students-while often deeply engaged with other activities--are in university primarily to achieve academic goals, and that faculty member's individual judgments about the pedagogical needs of their classes should be respected.